WildernessLabs/Documentation/docs/Guides/Getting_Started/Setup/stlink/index.md

+---
+layout: Meadow
+title: ST-Link
+subtitle: Guides and documentation for Meadow
+---

 # Connect your Meadow F7 debug board to the ST-Link V2

 Currently, Meadow is using a process called *semi-hosting* to load applications into memory.
 With semi-hosting, the app files are stored on a host computer's file system.